ctarrington/try-rust/columnar-data-cache/data-cache/README.md

         * parse error X
         * invalid guid X
         * implement fmt::Display for error type and From for error types X
+        * store source in From and expose in Error and Display X
         * duplicate column name
-        * store source in From and expose in Error and Display

 * prevent duplicate names for columns